-Category Subcategory Teachers' perspective Educators' perspective Challenges and difficulties of the exchange Harmonious working relations Positive relations and mutual appreciation are predominant; lack of free flow of information etc. is rarely mentioned.
-Different working methods and views Different working methods and methods and understandings of differences can be overcome in of collaboration; these Lack of appreciation of the work of the all-day staff Colleagues do not appreciate the work of the educators.
+Category Subcategory Teachers' perspective Educators' perspective Challenges and difficulties of the exchange Harmonious working relations Positive relations and mutual appreciation are predominal lack of free flow of information etc. is rarely mentioned.
+Different working methods and views Different working methods and views on things; different working and understandings of collaboration; these differences can be overcome in the actual collaboration Lack of appreciation of the work of the all-day staff Colleagues do not appreciate the work of the educators.
 Some teachers do not appreciate competences and work; hard work is not recognized; some teachers are unwilling to collaborate.
-Effects of the exchange Global Collaboration as such is regarded as desirable and experienced as positive.
-Student-related Students benefit most; better support is made possible; staff- student interaction from one source Staff-related Broadening of one's own competences and perspective.
-Emotional relief through shared responsibility.
-Work-load relief (Not reported) Teaching- and offer- related No effects tended to be noted.
+Effects of the exchange Global Collaboration as such is regarded as positive. ed as desirable and experienced Student-related Students benefit most; better su student interaction from one so Staff-related Broadening of one's own compo Emotional relief through shared Work-load relief (Not reported) Teaching- and offer- related No effects tended to be noted.